 What the Right Diet Can Do for Your Asthma

-Written by Deepak Bhagat, In Health, Published On
+Written by Deepak Bhagat, In Health, Updated On

-, 270 Views
+, 308 Views

 Doctors have said that a well-balanced diet keeps your mind and body healthy.
-So you may be curious whether there are foods that can help manage a chronic condition like asthma.
+So, you may be curious whether there are foods that can help manage a chronic condition like asthma.
 After all, getting the proper nutrients supports the immune system and improves overall health– including lung health.

 What Is the Connection Between Food and Asthma?

 Many food ingredients contain antioxidants, vitamins, and minerals that help remove toxins and reduce inflammation.
-However, do you notice why doctors ask if you’re allergic to a food when they take initial history?
+However, do you notice why doctors ask if you’re allergic to a food when they take an initial history?
 It’s because some foods contain allergens and can trigger an asthma attack.

 Sulfites, for instance, may trigger asthma in others, according to the Asthma and Allergy Foundation of America.
 People with food allergies also discovered that eating the foods they’re allergic to triggers asthma symptoms.